 Tuesday Hikers of Algoma!

-Today, Tuesday March 3, 2020, marks 1000 hikes with the most fabulous women in Algoma!
+Tuesday, March 3, 2020, marked 1,000 hikes with the most fabulous women in Algoma!
 What a celebration it is!
 Every Tuesday since 1994, women gather to hike and snowshoe all year in Algoma for the love of it!

 The hikes were remembered and documented by 100 hike milestones: Hike 100 was October 2, 1997 with 7 women who hiked Connor Road as it snowed and then had lunch at Arby’s; Hike 200 was June 6, 2000 around Avery’s Pit with the Apple Trees in Bloom; Hike 300 was April 22, 2003 four women hiked White Fish Island and then 12 more women gathered to celebrate 300 hikes at one of the lady’s homes; Hike 400 was November 15, 2005 at Hiawatha; Hike 500 was March 18, 2008 behind one of the lady’s homes; Hike 600 was June 22, 2010 in the pouring rain and no hike but a brown bag lunch at Bellevue Park; Hike 700 was Dec.
 18, 2012 with thirteen women who hiked Crimson Ridge Loop; Hike 800 was May 26, 2015 from Camp Korah to Davignon Creek and the women were assaulted by blackflies and mosquitoes; Hike 900 was November 7, 2017 with 24 hikers who walked the Crystal and inner loop trails at Hiawatha and Hike 1000 was March 3, 2020 with 43 hikers at Hiawatha and a big celebration at the Hiawatha Highlands Conservation Authority building.